NeshHari/XMonad/README.md

 Click [here](./polybar/.config/polybar/config.ini) for my full Polybar configuration.

 ## MyManagement.hs
-There will be instances where you want windows to start in full screen automatically, float in the middle, spawn in a different workspace, etc. [ManageHelpers](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Hooks-ManageHelpers.html) come in handy in such instances.
-For such windows, you must first identify the appName/className/resource of that window.
-The differences are referenced below from [Hackage](https://hackage.haskell.org/package/xmonad-0.17.1/docs/XMonad-ManageHook.html).
+The XMonad window manager provides a number of powerful tools for managing and positioning windows, including the [ManageHelpers](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Hooks-ManageHelpers.html) module.
+This module can be particularly useful for scenarios where certain windows need to be automatically set to full-screen, float in the center of the screen, or spawn on a specific workspace.

+To utilize the ManageHelpers module, the first step is to identify the appName, className, or resource of the target window.
+These terms refer to different aspects of the window's properties, and are described in more detail on the Hackage documentation page for the [XMonad.ManageHook](https://hackage.haskell.org/package/xmonad-0.17.1/docs/XMonad-ManageHook.html) module.
+One way to obtain the WM_CLASS value for a window is to run the command "xprop | grep 'CLASS'" in the terminal, and then click on the desired window with the cursor.

+Quick Peek at Referenced Differences:
 ```haskell
 appName :: Query String
 Return the application name, i.e., the first String returned by WM_CLASS.